tonethar/IGME-230-GDD-2017-Fall/notes/php-3.md

 ## III. <a id="section3">Array functions
 Arrays in PHP are not objects like you see in many other languages, but are instead what PHP calls *resources*.
-- In many languages we might access the length of an array through a property like this `$myArray.length`
+- In many languages we might access the length of an array through a property like this `myArray.length`
 - But in PHP, we instead use a pre-defined function, and pass in the array as an argument like this `count($myArray)`

  **php-arrays-2.php**